 RECOMMENDED: 50 Best Dogs for Kids

 Boston Terriers, without doubt, are great for children.
-Though these docile terriers are much better for older children, they tend to get along with all people.
+Though these docile terriers are much better for older children, they really get along with all people.
 But why are Boston Terriers more ideal for families with children?

-We’ve examined all the best reasons why you should bring a Boston Terrier into your home with children.
-Continue reading to learn more about how these dogs can develop a strong and loving bond with your kids.
+We’ve examined all the 5 best reasons why you should bring a Boston Terrier into your home with kids.
+Continue reading to learn more about how these dogs can develop a strong and loving bond with the kids of the family.

 Boston Terriers are the American Gentleman of the canine kingdom.
-And no, they didn’t get that name for no reason.
-They’re some of the most gentle and sweet-natured dogs, despite being called a “terrier.”
+And, they’re actually deserving of the apt nickname.
+In fact, they’re some of the most gentle and sweet-natured dogs, despite being called a “terrier.”

 If socialized early on, Boston Terriers are remarkably good with handling small children.
-It’s unlikely they’ll jump or push over kids.
-Rather, they have a good understanding of the kid’s limit and often play with a sense of caution.
+It’s unlikely your Boston Terrier will jump or push over kids.
+Instead, they have a good understanding of the kid’s limit and often play with a sense of caution.

 I pet sit for 2 Boston Terriers.
 They’re one of the better small dogs to have around kids.
 They’re crazy hyper, but I’ve never known one to be aggressive or even nippy towards people.– Ribbit21 (Avian Avenue)